 Pain centered under your heel could occur if you’ve bruised the heel pad by stepping on a hard object such as a rock, or from repetitive pounding on hard surfaces during sports.
 This pain usually goes away over time with rest.

 If the pain beneath your heel is mild at first but then flares up when you take your first steps in the morning, you may have plantar fasciitis, which is inflammation of the tissue band (fascia) that connects the heel bone to the base of the toes.
 Plantar fasciitis is the most common condition causing heel pain.
 If plantar fasciitis is left untreated, a painful heel spur (calcium deposit) can develop where the fascia attaches to the heel bone.

 Pain from behind the heel could indicate inflammation of the bursae and the Achilles tendon at the point where the tendon goes into the heel bone.
 Achilles tendonitis and associated pain from retrocalaneal bursitis can build slowly over time, causing the skin to thicken, become red and/or swell.
 In some cases, a bump that feels warm to the touch can develop at the back of the heel.
 If pain increases with the start of an activity after a period of rest or if it is too painful to wear shoes, your physician may order an X-ray to determine if a bone spur has developed.

 Injuries to the nerves in the foot can also produce heel pain.
 Neuropathy, or nerve damage, and Tarsal Tunnel Syndrome, in which the large nerve in the back of the foot becomes pinched and inflamed, are the two most common nerve-related conditions.

-If you experience pain that makes it difficult to walk or enjoy your everyday activities, schedule an appointment at ONS with one of our foot and ankle specialists, Sean Peden, MD or Michael Clain, MD by calling 203-863-1145 or request an appointment here.
+If you experience pain that makes it difficult to walk or enjoy your everyday activities, schedule an appointment at ONS with one of our foot and ankle orthopedic specialists, Mark Yakavonis, MD or Michael Clain, MD by calling 203-863-1145 or request an appointment here.